meprashant302-hub/Vyapix-/README.md

+This project is forked from original repositary and modified for learning purpose.

 📦 VYAPIX — Frontend

 Vyapix is a lightweight, fast, and responsive frontend interface built using React (Vite), Tailwind CSS, and Axios for API communication.